Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations

-Suppose, for example, that \(\hat f(0.5 \mid \text{adherent}, \text{slow metabolizer}) \approx 0\), indicating that assigning treatment \(a=0.5\) is biologically implausible for that stratum.
-The weighted CDRC of Schomaker et al.\ addresses this not by extrapolating the outcome model into unsupported regions, but by \emph{redefining the target} at \(a\) through a projection that downweights such strata.
+Suppose, for example, that \(f(0.5 \mid \text{adherent}, \text{slow metabolizer}) \approx 0\), indicating that assigning treatment \(a=0.5\) is biologically implausible for that stratum.
+The weighted CDRC of Schomaker et al.\ addresses this by \emph{redefining the target} at \(a\) through a projection that downweights such strata.
 The identified parameter coincides with the standard causal curve in well-supported strata \(\{f(a\mid \vb{l})>c\}\), while replacing contributions from unsupported strata \(\{f(a\mid \vb{l})\le c\}\) with a weighted associational term.
-In this example, the \((\text{adherent}, \text{slow metabolizer})\) group contributes negligibly at \(a=0.5\) because \(f(0.5\mid \vb{l})\approx 0\); identifiability is thus preserved without extrapolation.
-The trade-off is that \(m^{\text{weighted}}(a)\) no longer corresponds to a clear assignment target such as \(\mathbb{E}(Y^a)\) or \(\mathbb{E}(Y^{\diff})\): it blends the causal curve where support exists with a projection-based contribution elsewhere, thereby shifting the scientific estimand and reducing interpretability while gaining identifiability.
-By contrast, our method substitutes infeasible interventions with a transparent, data-driven rule, preserving both identifiability and causal interpretability.
+In this example, the \((\text{adherent}, \text{slow metabolizer})\) group contributes negligibly at \(a=0.5\) because \(f(0.5\mid \vb{l})\approx 0\); identification can be maintained under weaker overlap conditions.
+The trade-off is that \(m^{\text{weighted}}(a)\) no longer corresponds to a clear assignment target such as \(\mathbb{E}(Y^a)\) or \(\mathbb{E}(Y^{d})\): it blends the causal curve where support exists with a projection-based contribution elsewhere, thereby shifting the scientific estimand; the resulting interpretation depends on the weighting/projection in low-support regions.
+By contrast, our method substitutes infeasible interventions with a feasible rule, retaining a transparent intervention-based interpretation.

-A key consequence of positivity violations is increased estimation bias—even when models are correctly specified—because estimation relies on extrapolation into unsupported regions.
-The issue is therefore not merely one of model misspecification but one of fundamental identifiability.
-Our data-adaptive intervention framework addresses this challenge by reassigning infeasible interventions to regions with adequate empirical support, thereby avoiding extrapolation and ensuring more reliable estimation.
+A key consequence of limited overlap is increased finite-sample bias and sensitivity to modeling choices, because inference effectively relies on extrapolation into poorly supported regions.
+Thus, the problem is not only model misspecification but limited empirical support; under strict violations, identification may fail altogether.
+Our intervention framework addresses this challenge by reassigning infeasible interventions to regions with adequate support, thereby reducing reliance on extrapolation and typically improving finite-sample performance.